-Chromatin Immunoprecipitation.
+Chromatin Immunoprecipitation

 U251 cells were plated in 15 cm diameter plates and left to attach overnight.
-Media, time course, DFO, polyamide, echinomycin, and siRNA treatments were as described above.
+Media, time course, DFO, polyamide, echinomycin, and siRNA treatments were the same as described above.
 After the 16 hour DFO treatment, cells were treated with 1% formaldehyde for 10 minutes.
 Chromatin was isolated and sheared.
-HIF-1α antibodies (Novus Biologicals) were used to immunoprecipitate HIF-1-bound DNA fragments.
+HIF-1α antibodies (Novus Biologicals) were used to immunoprecipitate HIF-1 bound DNA fragments.
 After crosslink reversal, PCRs using primers targeted to the regions of interest were used to assess enrichment of bound fragments as compared to mock-precipitated (no antibody) controls.
 PCRs were monitored either using SYBR Green PCR Master Mix (Applied Biosystems) on an ABI 7300 instrument, or directly visualized using gel electrophoresis.
-The following primers were used: VEGF, L 5'-CCTTTGGGTTTTGCCAGA-3', R 5'-CCAAGTTTGTGGAGCTGA-3'; CA9, L 5'-AAAAGGGCGCTCTGTGAGT-3', R 5'-GCTGACTGTGGGGTGTCC-3'; PGK1, L 5'-CCCTAAGTCGGGAAGGTT-3', R 5'-GTCCGTCTGCGAGGGTACTA-3'.
+See Appendix C for a more detailed protocol.

-Analysis of Gene Expression with Oligonucleotide Microarrays.
+Analysis of Gene Expression with Oligonucleotide Microarrays

 U251 cells were plated in 12-well plates at a density of 40-60 x 103 cells per well.
-Media, time course, DFO, polyamide, echinomycin, and siRNA treatments were as described above.
+Media, time course, DFO, polyamide, echinomycin, and siRNA treatments were the same as described above.
 RNA was isolated as previously described.
-Further sample preparation for microarray experiments was carried out at the Millard and Muriel Jacobs Gene Expression Facility at Caltech.
-Labeled mRNA was hybridized to Affymetrix Human 133 arrays according to established protocols.
+From this point, sample preparation for the microarray experiments were carried out at the Millard and Muriel Jacobs Gene Expression Facility at Caltech.
+Labeled mRNA was hybridized to affymetrix Human 133 arrays according to established protocols.
 Gene expression was analyzed using Resolver (Rosetta Biosoftware, Seattle).